-Last November I was lucky enough to take my annual girl trip with a great friend of mine.
-I take at least one travel annually with my girlfriends to a tropical location.
+Last November I was lucky enough to take my annual Pilates teaching retreat trip with a great client of mine.
+I take at least one retreat travel annually to revive, heal and educate to a tropical location.
 Last year was Miami, Florida and this year we visited Maui, Hawaii.
 We got home the night before Thanksgiving and with the craze of the Holidays I am just now getting a chance to report back on our fabulous trip and share some great tips from our journey.

 FITNESS – Reformer Pilates must not be a huge activity on the island.
-There was a few studios but most did not offer group reformer sessions, I obviously wanted to take a class while on the Island however due to lack of classes I was not able to work it in.
+There was a few studios but most did not offer group reformer sessions, I obviously wanted to take a class while on the Island to pick up any new Hawaiian style pilates trick however due to lack of classes I was not able to work it in.
 It lead me to thinking it would be a great place for me to move and start my own studio, I have always wanted to move to Maui, I always claim I will be living there permanently one day.
 That being said even though I did not have my Pilates I did not miss a beat on my fitness regime.

-- Run the Coast – A MUST- The first day I woke up at the crack of dawn in fact it was still dark, we got in on a red eye therefore we stayed at a boutique hotel in Kihei at the (Maui Coast Hotel) before heading to the Grand Wailea.
-My girlfriend likes her sleep and since I am a early riser I figured what a better way to greet Maui and start my trip then breathing in the warm sweet Hawaiian air.
-I quietly put my self together, laced up my Nikes and hit the pavement, the street lights were still on and the sky was slowly starting to light up, silence pure silence out – my feet were hitting the pavement, the wind humming through my hair, and I was being lulled by crashing waves eventually the wild roosters woke unleashing the stock cock-a-doodle-doo and a harmony of birds started chirping.
-I ran approx 4 miles from Kihea to Wailea Beach, popped a squat on a sideways tree and took in the beauty of the gorgeous sunrise.
-On my run back to the hotel I chased some roosters on the side of he road trying to catch a photo but they totally were not having it 🙂 .
+- Run the Coast – A MUST- The first day we woke up at the crack of dawn in fact it was still dark, we got in on a red eye and arrived at a boutique hotel in Kihei at the (Maui Coast Hotel) ..
+My girlfriend likes her sleep and since I am a early riser I figured what a better way to greet Maui and start our trip then breathing in the warm sweet Hawaiian air.
+I forced her up as that was my job to keep her moving on her vaca and put my self together, laced up my Nikes and hit the pavement, the street lights were still on and the sky was slowly starting to light up, silence pure silence out – my feet were hitting the pavement, the wind humming through my hair, and I was being lulled by crashing waves eventually the wild roosters woke unleashing the stock cock-a-doodle-doo and a harmony of birds started chirping.
+We ran approx 4 miles from Kihea to Wailea Beach, popped a squat on a sideways tree and took in the beauty of the gorgeous sunrise.
+On our run back to the hotel we chased some roosters on the side of he road trying to catch a photo but they totally were not having it 🙂 .

-- Stand Up Paddle Boarding (SUP)- If you can get a chance get a SUP session in, although the water is not as calm as our So Cal seas once you get out past the waves and get used to the constant roll of the water it is a relaxing time, I even did a little yoga seesion on my board while I was out.
+- Stand Up Paddle Boarding (SUP)- If you can get a chance get a SUP session in, although the water is not as calm as our So Cal seas once you get out past the waves and get used to the constant roll of the water it is a relaxing time, I did a did a little yoga teaching session on my board while I was out.
 We rented our boards from the Water activities deck at the Grand Wailea.

 - SPIN – Try a Spin class… The Grand has a outdoor class (as well as a outdoor Yoga class) and at the Westin the indoor class came with a great ocean view.
-Both are a great cardio workout
+Both are a great cardio workout- I was able to take advantage of these facilities to work with my client during our stay

-- HOTEL FITNESS- If all else fails all the resorts have great fitness centers and most even offer classes (Yoga, Spin etc) the gyms at all the hotels are fully equipped and you can get in a personal session early to start your day rejuvenated.
+- HOTEL FITNESS- If all else fails all the resorts have great fitness centers and most even offer classes (Yoga, Spin etc) the gyms at all the hotels are fully equipped and you can get in a personal session early to start your day rejuvenated or hire me to be your personal trainer while away.
+Just inquire within.

 - GRAND WAILEA– Ohhh the Grand Wailea how I missed you….
 This has to be the most gorgeous property it appears as if they collected all the magical parts of Hana and transported to the grounds, being here made the fact that the weather was sub par much better..
 Upon our early arrival our room was ready and with a Ocean Front Upgrade ..
 SCORE… In fact usually all times I have visited this property I have received a proper upgrade.
+The Beach proved to be a wonderful sport for AM Yoga and meditation .
 Even though the weather was not great we headed to the pool/beach all the days at least for a short while, we rented a Cosabella the first day that faced the ocean which came with our own cabana boy – YES PLEASE.
-The lobby bar is partial outdoors and amazing with live music every night.
-The property has a Grotto bar which is always a fun place to head for a afternoon cocktail. and the pool is filled with wild slides, a tarzan swing a lazy river and even an underwater elevator.
+The lobby bar is partially outdoors and amazing with live music every night.
+The property has a Grotto bar which is always a fun place to head for a afternoon cocktail and the pool is filled with wild slides, a tarzan swing a lazy river and even an underwater elevator.
 The Valet was awesome always providing car service when needed.
 The Grand recently did renos to the property and although the rooms are clean and nicely redone I do miss the old Hawaii vibe the prior decor in the rooms provided.

 - Westin Kaanapali– To switch up the scenery and get to a more lively area of the island we moved to Kaanapali to the Westin Maui, once again we were greeted with a room upgrade ..
 SCORED again ..
 This room was not as upscale as the Grand Wailea, but it is still an amazing place.
-Kaanapali hotels are all lined up on a boardwalk on the beach therefore it is much busier and not as laid back and mellow as Wailea, but trust me it is still island time.
+Kaanapali hotels are all lined up on a boardwalk on the beach therefore it is much busier and not as laid back and mellow as Wailea, however if you rise early enough you can rise with the birds and do some sun Salutations on the beach to great your day, but trust me it is still island time.

 - Andaz Wailea– We never stayed here or saw the rooms but checked out the property when we went to dinner.
 We arrived during a downpour of rain the Andaz does not have a covered valet/arrival area which I am sure is rarely needed but on this particular evening it would have been a bonus – I should have never even did my hair that evening.
 The property is super contemporary yet lacks the luxurious vibe I prefer, The property is clean, with cool textures and has a LA / Miami vibe.
 The lounge area had some great libations and some good live music.

 - Ritz Kapalua– Another superior property, but you would not expect anything less of a Ritz.
 This place feels like Hawaii met Humbolt County.
 Pine trees every where, tree frogs, private white sand beaches..
 Truly a pristine place.
-Luxury Luxury Luxury
+Luxury Luxury Luxury- The private beach was again another great spot to open the mind and revive

 - MORIMOTO– Located at the Andaz on the lower pool level, worth a visit if you enjoy Japanese Cuisine after all the Chef Morimoto is a Iron Chef..
 The Mushroom Pork Gyoza Appitizer was off the chain, Bacon Foam Cream, I just cant even explain how good that is….
 The Blistered Shishito Peppers and Chinese Broccoli were amazing and the Chef Combo Sashimi was taste, chilled well and had an assortment of fish some of which I have never had before and I love trying new things.
 We had Sake flight trying some great sakes.
-Suprised me when i got a birthday dessert (a little belated- but it was our birthday trip) and they brought out some doughnuts (Malasada) and yes I totally ate them all..
+Suprised me when i got a birthday dessert – and they brought out some doughnuts (Malasada) and yes I totally ate them all, we have been working hard on our fitness and as I always say life is balance, its good to indulge..
 In addition they ask about food allergies upon your reservation and the waiter was top knotch on being on his A Game on my shellfish allergy.

-- South Shore Tiki lounge (Kihei), Small little spot with great drinks, good tunes and a total island vibe- Thatch, dogs in the resturant- super cute.
+- South Shore Tiki lounge (Kihei), Small little spot with great drinks, good tunes and a total island vibe- Thatch, dogs in the restaurant- super cute.

-- Want the most amazing Poke- stop by Eskimo Candy in Kihei and go for the mixed plate to try all the flavors- gotta go around the world
+- Want the most amazing Poke- stop by Eskimo Candy in Kihei and go for the mixed plate to try all the flavors- gotta go around the world- Health food yum

 - Coffee / Shaved Ice and a Muffin ??
 S and Q’s Coffee and Shaved Ice Shack in Kihei – amazing Coconut Lattes Freshly baked warm muffins- The Orange Coconut muffin was to die and I should not have shared it 😛 ..